Travel guide

 During summer it'll be hotter and less risk of rainfall, but there will be much more tourists.
 The grass is often scorched up and dry at summer, and green at winter, which might make a difference from a photographer's perspective.

 The peak of the high season is the two first weeks of February during the Tapati Rapa Nui festival.
-This is a great opportunity to see the different aspects of the Rapa Nui culture, but to make sure you'll find a descent hotel it'd be a good idea to book at least six months before arrival.
+This is a great opportunity to see the different aspects of the Rapa Nui culture, but to make sure you'll find a decent hotel it'd be a good idea to book at least six months before arrival.

 To make the most out of your visit to this unique island, most people prefer to do at least two days of touring with a private guide to not miss all the history, legends and stories behind the remnants of the unique Rapa Nui civilization.
 Taking on the two classical highlights vehicle tours you will discover all the main essential sites of the island.